vladi443/wordle-bot/README.md

 Special thanks to [MakeaREADME](https://www.makeareadme.com) which template and information I used when developing this README.

-Special thanks to [a](), from which the ```words_dictionary.txt``` file was taken, and special thanks to [b](), from which the ```words_definitions.txt``` file was taken.
+Special thanks to [english-words github repository](https://github.com/dwyl/english-words), from which the ```words_dictionary.txt``` file was taken, and special thanks to [b](), from which the ```words_definitions.txt``` file was taken.
 You can click on their names to look, use, or support their projects.
-Their work was crucial for the development of the Dictionary algorithm, so special thanks again for making their work available to the public.
+Their work was crucial to the development of the Dictionary algorithm, so special thanks again for making their work available to the public.

 Dictionary was inspired by the popular [Wordle](https://www.nytimes.com/games/wordle/index.html) Web Game, which you can play by clicking on its name.